A kickback in missionary work is hard.

 8. For him: “How can you take your family there?”
 This is close to #2 but yet very different.
 This is deeper and bigger.
 It questions something about his being the “man of the house” and his ability to determine where God is leading our family.
 He answers well every time.
 I’m thankful to be lead by God and by this incredible, wonderful, godly man.

 9. For her: “Is missions something you want to do too?”
 Well, missions has always been on my heart.
 I just never really saw it as something I would ever OR could ever do full time.
-As I share more in depth in this post about The Story of Us, God very quickly challenged me to trust Him for everything I need to walk in obedience to whatever He leads us to do in our married life together.
+As I share more in depth in this post, God very quickly challenged me to trust Him for everything I need to walk in obedience to whatever He leads us to do in our married life together.
 I am confident to follow God’s lead and support my husband anywhere in the world.
 Not only confident, I’m excited about this adventure God is leading us on!

 10. “I could never do what you are doing.”
 Hmmm… every time I hear that I think, “I can’t do what I’m doing either.
 Not on my own.
 But with God, I can.
 Only with God can I do what He is asking us to do.”

 11. “Wow… you are doing what most people pray never to be asked to do!”
 The first time someone said this, I thought, “Oh my word!
 We ARE doing something that most people pray not to do!”
 In fact, we feel the total opposite now… We LOVE what we get to do!
-The travel, the fun, the journey, the obstacles, the challenges, the excitement, the opportunities to experience life in such an incredible way… our family being together, having the opportunity to live out our faith every single day.
+The travel, the fun, the journey, the obstacles, the challenges, the excitement, the opportunities to experience life in such an incredible way… having the opportunity to live out our faith every single day.
 Being daily involved in the Great Commissions… what a cool life we get to live.
+Even if it is THE HARDEST thing we have EVER done.

 12. “How can you say goodbye to family for years on end?”
 I don’t know.
-We haven’t crossed that bridge yet.
-And for those who have, I am sure they must choose obedience over comfort every single time they say goodbye.
+We must choose obedience over comfort every single time we say goodbye.
 Every time a party is missed.
 Every time a holiday passes without a huge family gathering.
 Every wedding, every birthday, every death… missed. gone.
 Obedience to the call.
 Trusting God to help it all make sense in the end.

 Missionary work kickbacks